jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 1. **Cyclical Time** - Recognizing time as a spiral rather than a straight line, returning to similar points while never repeating exactly.
 2. **Harmony with Nature** - Tracking actual astronomical events rather than arbitrary human divisions, reweaving our consciousness into natural cycles.
-3. **Balance of Energies** - Honoring both masculine and feminine divine energies, both light and dark, both action and receptivity.
+3. **Balance of Energies** - Honoring the complementary forces that create dynamic tension necessary for life, both light and dark, both action and receptivity.
 4. **Ancestral Wisdom** - Connecting to how ancient Druids understood time and seasons, honoring their wisdom while creating something meaningful for present use.
 5. **Attentiveness** - Requiring mindfulness of moon phases and seasonal changes, fostering a deeper connection to the natural world.